Stage One – Online Assessment

 The system is designed to enable you to complete each element of the online process without timing you out.
-We recommend that you complete each element in one sitting.
-Whilst the online tool remains open, you can take the assessment at any time during that period.
+We recommend you complete each element in one sitting.
+While the online tool remains open, you can take the assessment at any time during that period.
 If however, you do not allow yourself enough time before the closing deadline, you will not be able to complete your application.

 If you have a query before contacting us, please ensure that you have read this document carefully and you have followed all the on-line instructions.

 Due to the expected volume of applications, we will not be able to answer telephone calls.
 However, we will aim to respond to emails within 48 hours if you have a query.